 Returning to our Greek Temple analogy (as seen in the IPD Section) we can easily define Attributes as the core pillars for your development towards being professionally qualified.

-The ‘structure' contains nine pillars of ‘ICE Attributes' that must be built up successfully from your foundation slab (or degree) in order for the roof to be erected and for you to fully complete the structure – or become professionally qualified upon completion.
+The ‘structure' contains seven pillars of ‘ICE Attributes' that must be built up successfully from your foundation slab (your degree, or equivalent education) in order for the roof to be erected and for you to fully complete the structure – or become professionally qualified upon completion.

 New IPD method – effective early 2015

 In early 2015, the Institution of Civil Engineers announced that new Trainees undergoing Initial Professional Development (IPD) would be measured under their Attributes system at all stages right up until and including the Professional Review.
 All recording of evidences and quarterly reports would also shift to an all-electronic system located in your members profiles at ICE's website, which also provides them the opportunity to flag up accounts with low activity or to send automatic reminders to mentors and trainees where insufficient activity occurs.

 This is a significant change from the traditional paper-based Development Objectives, which many mentors and senior staff at companies would have been used to.
 The Development Objectives were based on the UK-SPEC guidelines provided by the Engineering Council.

 In addition to the IPD changes, Professional Review Candidates would need to write a 5000 word “Professional Report” which replaced the two separate 4000 word Project Report and the 2000 word Experience Report.